 Satisfactory Academic Progress (SAP): Stewart School will consider accepted transfer hours as both attempted and completed (100% attendance) and will exclude consideration of grades at previous school for SAP purposes.
 Transfer students will start fresh and will be evaluated based only on attendance % and grades for time attending Stewart School.
 Students' SAP from a previous program will not impact the subsequent program attended at Stewart School.
-SAP evaluation periods for transfer students will be based on actual contracted hours at the school, and time between evaluations will not exceed standard length (i.e., if student transfer into Cosmetology with 900 hours, they will have two evaluations at, or about, 1200 and 1500 hours.)
+SAP evaluation periods for transfer students will be based on actual contracted hours at the school, and time between evaluations will not exceed standard length.

-Transfer students for Cosmetology, Esthetics and Nail Technology are charged a \$50.00 application/transfer fee and a rate of \$10.00 per hour for Cosmetology, \$9.00 per hour needed Nail Technology, \$12.00 per hour needed for Esthetics and \$13.00 per hour needed for Massage Therapy (not to exceed total program cost) to reach total hours required by the State Boards.
+Transfer students are charged a \$50.00 application fee, \$100 transfer fee and a rate of \$11.00 per hour for Cosmetology, \$10.00 per hour Nail Technology, \$14.00 per hour needed for Esthetics and Massage Therapy (not to exceed total program cost) to reach total hours required by the State.
 Transfer students are required to have current textbooks and all equipment needed to participate in theory and practical training.
-Transfer students are not required to purchase books/kit items from school, but books must be current version and equipment of same quality level (to be determined by school).
+Transfer students are not required to purchase books/kit items from school, but books must be the current version and equipment of the same quality level (to be determined by school).